rjonnal/processing_ao_fdml_foct/README.md

 3. `ref_idx`: choose a volume with a good cone mosaic; see `DATA_SET/cone_projections` to identify good candidates

 4. `ref_vol`: 0 or 1, depending on whether it's the forward or backward scan of the resonant scanner

+5. `left_crop`: the number of pixels to crop off the left edge of the image in order to remove sinusoidal artifacts.
+It is important to set this correctly, as the sinusoidal artifacts prevent effective registration of strips.
+The same number of pixels are cropped from the reference image and the target strips.

+6. `right_crop`: same as `left_crop` but for the right side of the image

 #### Running the script: